lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 In your case, authorization is managed by Rancher.
 You must get your credentials using the Rancher portal and download your *kubeconfig* file.

-INSERER SCREENSHOT de PIERRE
+**INSERER SCREENSHOTS de PIERRE**

-Once your h
+Once your retrieved your kubeconfig file, you must use it in the pipeline in order to be able to connect to the cluster.

 You can reuse it in your pipeline in different ways, some are better than others.
 Think and choose wisely: